MEEP-projects/HGT_pipeline/README.md

 - *identity=90* --> removing hits above 90% identity
 - *qcov=90* --> removing hits above 90% query coverage

-This output of the above will create another bed file with the suffic *_dup-filtered.bed*.
+This output of the above will create another bed file with the suffix '*_dup-filtered.bed*'.
 It will also state how many inserts were removed.
 This filtered bed file will be used in subsequent steps.

 ***Important note:*** *There may be groups of false duplicates (i.e. >2 regions that are very close to one another).
 The pipeline above only considers pairs of false duplicates - if there is a group, it will not remove them all.
 Hence, this pipeline should be repeated, until 0 inserts are removed; i.e. the output of script '2.4.filtering-duplicates.sh' should be input for '2.3.identifying-duplicates.sh', and the pipeline can then be followed as above.
 It might take 2-3 iterations to remove all false duplications (depending on the assembly quality).
 It's important to properly label your bed file after this filtering (you may be left with numerous bed files with growing '_dup-filtered.bed' suffixes.*